 Based on this historical drilling, Mincor has estimated a Resource of 730,390 tonnes @ 2.1 g/t for 49,010 ounces of gold, using a 0.5 g/t cut-off.

 Mineralisation is hosted within flat-lying quartz veins in basalt and interflow sediments within the pit and plunged 40 degrees to the northwest.
 Away from the pit, the sub-vertical Bass Shear is the main control.
 The resource as reported lies wholly within Mincor’s tenement but continues to the lease boundary, which may affect the recovery of a portion of the mineralisation.

-The resource is currently classified as Inferred and Indicated on the basis of drill-hole spacing and reconciliation to the mined out pit.
-Further technical details are provided in Mincor’s ASX release dated 5 May 2016 (click here) and 26 April 2017 (click here).
+The resource is currently classified as Inferred and Indicated on the basis of drill-hole spacing and reconciliation to the mined-out pit.
+Further technical details are provided in Mincor’s ASX releases dated 5 May 2016 (click here) and 26 April 2017 (click here).

 The Hronsky project is located 1 km west of Widgiemooltha on P15/5262.
 The deposit was mined by Amalg in 1995 in a small confined tenement holding, producing 1,450 ounces of gold.
 Mincor purchased the tenement in 2014.

 RC drilling at the Hronsky project has confirmed the presence of a near-surface mineralised gold trend within north-westerly trending quartz-bearing shear zones within a basalt host.
-Based on historical drilling, Mincor has estimated a maiden Indicated and Inferred Resource of 136,300 tonnes @ 2.5 g/t for 10,770 ounces of gold using a 0.5 g/t cut-off.
+Based on historical drilling, Mincor has estimated a Resource of 462,680 tonnes @ 2.3 g/t for 34,120 ounces of gold using a 0.5 g/t cut-off.